6 dead, suspect killed after stabbing attack at shopping center in Sydney, Australia; multiple people injured

 "And suddenly we heard a shot or maybe two shots and we didn't know what to do," he said.
 "Then the very capable person in the store took us to the back where it can be locked.
 She then locked the store and then she then let us through the back and now we are out."

-In Britain, the Prince and Princess of Wales said they were "shocked and saddened" by the stabbings in Sydney.
+In Britain, the Prince and Princess of Wales posted on X that they were "shocked and saddened" by the stabbings in Sydney.
 Prince William and his wife Kate, who are royals in Australia, said their thoughts were with those affected and the "heroic emergency responders who risked their own lives to save others."

+Britain's King Charles III also posted on X, saying he and his wife Queen Camilla were "utterly shocked and horrified" by the stabbing.